Friendly Rivalry: Development

 The series was planned by Studio X+U and produced by Ylab Plex and Studio X+U. It is a dramatization of the webtoon of the same name written by Song Chae-yoon, illustrated by Shim Jae-young and produced by Ylab, and, compared to the original work, it added the mystery surrounding Woo Do-hyuk's death.

 Friendly Rivalry was directed by Kim Tae-hee, who co-wrote the script together with Min Ye-ji.
 At the series' press conference, Kim stated that she accepted the offer to direct it immediately when she was first asked to write the script in 2021 because, "First, there was no good person among the characters, and second, the fact that there were a lot of women was appealing."
 She also thought that it would be fun to picture "these slightly crazy girls, each hiding their own secrets, engaging in a bloody competition and alternatively becoming friends or enemies."
 As for the script, Kim said that she wanted the drama to be persuasive to the viewers and hoped that the characters would be ultimately understandable, stating "Our work is a story about everyone who has not learned how to lose in a society that only teaches how to win.
 If you know that there's definitely a next chapter in life even if you fall and fail, you just have to dust yourself off and get back up and start your own race again.
 I wrote and directed with the hope that Jae-yi, Seul-gi, Ye-ri, and Kyung will know that the true competition in life begins from that moment."
 During the four years of development, the director met with female high school students, and consulted with psychiatrists and teachers.

-Friendly Rivalry was given a youth viewing restriction.
-Director Kim Tae-hee stated that they had in mind from the beginning that it was not intended for teenagers because they wanted to reflect reality.
-As for the same-sex kiss scene with co-star Chung Su-bin, Lee Hye-ri commented that she wasn't worried because she thought it could clearly show the two characters' conflicts and obsessions.